PravinKadwe/pravinskadwe-ME_QKART_QA-Selenium-TestNG-Screenshot/README.md

 ## QKart Shopping Interface (Products page)

 ### During the course of this project,
-  *Debugged failing test cases and issues with log statements *Automated testing with selenium
+  1.Debugged failing test cases and issues with log statements 2.Automated testing with selenium
-  *Utilised implicit and explicit waits correctly to avoid synchronisation issues *Improved the tests with XPath
+  3.Utilised implicit and explicit waits correctly to avoid synchronisation issues 4.Improved the tests with XPath
-  *Migrated tests to the TestNG test automation framework *Performed Data-driven test automation with Apache POI
+  5.Migrated tests to the TestNG test automation framework 6.Performed Data-driven test automation with Apache POI

 [image](https://directus.crio.do/assets/e8f0f67a-82db-4fba-bf63-aea7763e233f?)